Juan Mata: Transfer

 On 21 August 2011, Valencia announced they had agreed a £23.5 million fee for the transfer of Mata to Premier League club Chelsea, subject to a medical.
 On 24 August 2011, Mata signed a five-year deal with Chelsea.
 He revealed that compatriot Fernando Torres helped persuade him to move to Stamford Bridge, saying "Fernando got me excited about the thought of coming here.
 He said it would be good for me here, and that me and him together could be good.
 I also talked to my family and friends about it as well."

-On 26 August 2011, Yossi Benayoun offered Mata his number 10 shirt.
-The Israeli captain said, "I decided to give Mata the number 10 – his favourite.
+On 26 August 2011, Yossi Benayoun offered Mata his number 10 shirt, saying "I decided to give Mata the number 10 – his favourite.
 For me, it's just a number, not my lucky 15."
 (Florent Malouda wore number 15 for Chelsea at the time.)
 Mata wore number 10 for Valencia and for Spain's under-21s in the summer, and expressed his gratitude to Benayoun.
 "It is a very important number to me so I'm pleased to be wearing it.
 I want to thank Yossi," he said.
 Mata followed on from Chelsea players Joe Cole, Mark Hughes, Ian Hutchinson, and Terry Venables in adopting the number 10 shirt.